openfabr/cdf/docs/introduction/react-for-iac.md

 As developers, for a long time, we have benefited from frameworks that boost productivity when developing in certain languages.
 Think *Ruby on Rails* for *Ruby*, or *Spring (Boot)* for *Java*.

 The arrival of *React* has completely changed how we develop UI (React DOM on web, React Native on mobile).
-Yes, we have had *JavaScript* for as many years as Internet, which seems to give us good enough web development experience.
-But there was nothing like React that gives us a component-based approach while marrying *HTML* and *JavaScript* seamlessly, and seeing *TypeScript* gaining popularity as a result.
+Yes, we have had *JavaScript* for as many years as Internet, which seems to give us good enough web development experience; along came the likes of *Angular* and other full-stack web framework that took an largely object-oriented view on how to develop.
+But there was nothing like *React* that gives us a component-based approach while marrying *HTML* and *JavaScript* seamlessly, and seeing *TypeScript* gaining popularity as a result.

-*CDF* is aiming to do the same, in a different space.
+*CDF* is aiming to do the same, in the cloud infrastructure space.

 ## What's in Common